texfaq/texfaq.github.io/FAQ-triptrap.md

 of tests to check that his software runs: those who port TeX and its friends to other platforms do indeed perform such tests.

-Knuth, however, provides a 'conformance test' for both TeX ([`trip`](http://ctan.org/pkg/trip)) and MetaFont ([`trap`](http://ctan.org/pkg/trap)).
+Knuth, however, provides a ''conformance test'' for both TeX ([`trip`](http://ctan.org/pkg/trip)) and MetaFont ([`trap`](http://ctan.org/pkg/trap)).
-He characterises these as 'torture tests': they are designed not to check the obvious things that ordinary typeset documents, or font designs, will exercise, but rather to explore small alleyways off the main path through the code of TeX.
+He characterises these as ''torture tests'': they are designed not to check the obvious things that ordinary typeset documents, or font designs, will exercise, but rather to explore small alleyways off the main path through the code of TeX.
 They are, to the casual reader,